johnwesleyquintero/sellsmart-hub/docs/dev-free-tools.md

     severity = determineSeverity(report);
     description = determineDescription(report);

-    setBuildReport({
+    setBuildReportApp({
-      severity: severity || buildReport.severity, // Use existing value if not found
+      severity: severity || BuildReportApp.severity, // Use existing value if not found
-      status: status || buildReport.status, // Use existing value if not found
+      status: status || BuildReportApp.status, // Use existing value if not found
-      description: description || buildReport.description, // Use existing value if not found
+      description: description || BuildReportApp.description, // Use existing value if not found
       environment: [selectedEnvironment],
       buildLogs,
     });